floriandiud/facebook-group-members-scraper/README.md

 **Edit and view your CSV file**

-[To load and view the CSV file](https://www.datablist.com/csv-editor), you can use [Datablist.com](https://www.datablist.com/) or any spreadsheet tools.
+[To load and view the CSV file](https://www.datablist.com/csv-editor), use [Datablist.com](https://www.datablist.com/) or any spreadsheet tools.